jitendar6486/Instagram-Clone/README.md

 ## 🗂️ Project Structure

 📁 instagram-clone
- 📄 index.html
+┣ 📄 index.html
- 📄 style.css
+┣ 📄 style.css
- 📄 script.js
+┣ 📄 script.js
- 📄 README.md
+┗ 📄 README.md

  🚀 How to Run the Project
 Clone the repository:

+bash
+Copy
+Edit
 git clone https://github.com/your-username/instagram-clone.git
 Open the folder:

+bash
+Copy
+Edit
 cd instagram-clone
-Launch the index.html file in your browser: open index.html
+Launch the index.html file in your browser:

+bash
+Copy
+Edit
+open index.html
 ✅ Conclusion
 This project demonstrates how to create a minimal Instagram-like interface with just HTML, CSS, and JavaScript.
 It's perfect for beginners exploring front-end development and DOM manipulation.